RG-BCS/reinforcement-learning-algorithms/q_learning_grid_world/README.md

 ## Sample Output (Greedy Policy Visualization)

-Below is the printed policy learned by TD(0) (arrows denote the best action in each cell):
+Below is the printed policy learned by Q-Learning (arrows denote the best action in each cell):

 Optimal Policy Grid (arrows indicate the best action in each cell):